-Mutual fund investment is one of the best ways to build a corpus for your long-term financial goals.
-But have you heard of dividend mutual funds?
+Mutual fund investments are one of the best ways to build a corpus for achieving long-term financial goals.
+However, among numerous types of Mutual Funds, you can invest in, a Dividend Mutual Fund is an ideal investment to earn good systematic returns.
 Before you plan to invest in it, let’s understand more about it in detail.

-Dividend mutual fund is a stock mutual fund, which invests in companies that pay dividends.
-These dividends are part of the profits which a company distributes among its shareholders/stockholders.
-The distribution of dividend mutual funds takes place so as investors can extract maximum value from in a short investment horizon.
+A dividend mutual fund invests in the stocks of companies that pay dividends to their investors.
+These dividends are part of the profits a company distributes among its shareholders/stockholders.
+The investment in dividend mutual funds takes place so that investors can extract maximum value in a short investment horizon.

 A dividend mutual fund is an ideal investment option if:

-Many experts suggest that dividend mutual fund can be a good source of income as you can use the income to buy more mutual fund units.
-Once you invest in it, you can rest assured that you will receive steady and reliable payments.
+Experts suggest that a dividend mutual fund can be a good source of income as you can use the income to buy more mutual fund units.
+Once you invest in it, you can receive steady and reliable payments.

-Often, dividend mutual fund is compared with growth mutual fund and is a low-risk investment that offers valuable returns.
+The dividend mutual fund is a low-risk investment that offers valuable returns over time.
 Hence, if you’re a risk-averse investor, then you can go ahead with dividend mutual fund units.

-Whether you’re a less experienced investor or a first-time investor or a retired person who is keen on mutual fund investment, then dividend mutual fund is an apt choice.
-The primary reason being, it poses minimum investment risk as against other stocks.
+Whether you’re a less experienced investor or a first-time investor keen on investing in mutual funds, a dividend mutual fund can prove to be an apt choice as it poses a minimum investment risk against other stocks.